Parliamentary.ai

 Rehabilitation Leave

-Regulations will define the conditions under which a disabled employee, following a positive assessment, can take rehabilitation leave.
-This leave can be used for rehabilitation, retraining, and to allow employers to make reasonable adjustments to the employee's work.
-The regulations will also specify the duration and timing of this leave.
+Rehabilitation leave can be used for rehabilitation, retraining, and to allow employers to make reasonable adjustments to the employee's working conditions.
+The bill allows the Secretary of State to set regulations determining the length and timing of this leave.

 Employee Rights During and After Leave

-During rehabilitation leave, employees retain most employment benefits and remain subject to their employment contract, except where inconsistent with the leave itself.
-They are entitled to return to a prescribed type of job after the leave.
+During rehabilitation leave, employees retain most employment benefits and conditions.
+They are also entitled to return to a prescribed type of job.

 Government Spending